jloe2911/NoisyBench/README.md

 **NSORN** introduces three types of noise—**logical, random, and statistical**—into the ABox of ontologies to test the robustness of neurosymbolic reasoners.
 We provide noisy benchmarks for widely used ontologies (e.g., **OWL2Bench**, **Family** and **Pizza**) and evaluate state-of-the-art neurosymbolic reasoners (e.g., **Box2EL**, **OWL2Vec** and **RGCN**).
 Our findings show that logical noise is the most challenging, causing significant drops in reasoning performance.

+Using the **Pizza ontology**, we created an ABox generator to support experiments with synthetic data (`see ontologies/Abox-generation.ipynb`).
+The process for generating ABox data for the Pizza ontology begins by loading the Pizza TBox (Terminological Box) axioms.
+A custom instance generation step then programmatically creates a specified number of individuals (ABox data), and their object properties based on a configuration.
+For this study, we use only NamedPizza class and hasTopping property in the configuration.
+Crucially, this generation leverages the TBox's inherent OWL restrictions (e.g., `only` or`some` constraints) to dynamically determine the appropriate target classes for object properties, thereby guaranteeing the generated ABox is semantically consistent with the ontology's definition.
+The final output is the complete ontology, comprising the original TBox and the newly populated ABox.

 ---

 ## Features